DaveSpe/homework/documents/Infrastructure.md

 ## Disaster Recovery

 I have implemented a somewhat basic Disaster Recovery scenario where a small read replica for the RDS instance is deployed in another AWS region. <br>
-Data is replicated to this instance from the primary read write. <br>
+Data is replicated to this instance from the primary read write RDS database. <br>
 This instance can be scaled and turned into a read/write primary vary quickly. <br>

 A new pipeline can be defined inside Jenkins that deploys the same CloudFormation stacks in Region 01 to Region 02.